 In the 1990s, the criteria for hiring entry-level financial professionals heavily centered on their ability to apply technical knowledge, often gauged through academic indicators like college GPA and standardized test scores.
 Due to the absence of automated systems for tasks such as data entry or standard bookkeeping at that time, the core of their job description was deeply rooted in technical expertise.
 As a result, these entry-level employees spent considerable time and effort on manual tasks that are now often automated or outsourced.
 Being able to perform these tasks efficiently was a key measure of their potential for career advancement.
 During this era, there was a clear demarcation in what was expected and required of managerial roles versus subordinate roles.
 For entry-level positions, the focus was on technical skills, contrasting with the more nuanced skills of critical thinking, creativity, and tacit knowledge required at higher levels.

-A study published in 1997 by Tan and Libby shed light on the dynamic at the time.
+Tan and Libby1 shed light on the dynamic at the time.
 Their research revealed that while tacit knowledge was valuable for audit professionals, it did not significantly help entry-level employees succeed.
 These employees first needed to show that they were proficient in the technical aspects of their roles—tasks that were often routine or repetitive, but nonetheless essential, and, therefore, a prerequisite for advancement within the firm.
 Their findings, however, also highlighted that tacit knowledge gained significance at the managerial level.
 Once auditors reached that stage of their careers, those who possessed well-developed tacit knowledge and critical-thinking skills were more successful.
 So while tacit knowledge was recognized as important during this period, it was considered a skill set that auditors were only expected to develop and use later in their careers, particularly as they moved into managerial positions.
 This delineation underscores that in the 1990s, organizations valued different skill sets at various points in an auditor's career.

 2000–2020